Uniswap/sybil-interface/README.md

 ## Governance

-The interface allows users to view data about delegates and proposals for multiple Ethereum goverance.
+The interface allows users to view data about delegates and proposals for multiple Ethereum governance.
 Users can also delegate votes and vote on active proposals.

 #### Supported protocols

-Currenlty Uniswap and Compound governance are supported in the interface.
+Currently Uniswap and Compound governance are supported in the interface.

 #### Adding protocol support